 Accommodation, Resourcing and Facilities

-There are ten specialist English and Media teachers.
+There are twelve specialist English and Media teachers.
 The department is housed in a self-contained block with eleven classrooms.
 It is equipped with its own computer suite and interactive whiteboards, and a growing range of ICT resources.